nicholaswilde/frame-fi/docs/getting-started.md

     ```

 !!! note
-    This project uses `WiFiManager` to handle Wi-Fi connections via a captive portal, so you don't need to hardcode your network credentials.
+    This project uses [`WiFiManager`][1] to handle Wi-Fi connections via a captive portal, so you don't need to hardcode your network credentials.
 The `WIFI_SSID` and `WIFI_PASSWORD` fields in `secrets.h` are placeholders for a potential future feature and are not currently used.

 ### :lock: Secrets Management

-This project uses [sops](https://github.com/getsops/sops) for encrypting and decrypting secrets.
+This project uses [sops][2] for encrypting and decrypting secrets.
 The following files are encrypted:

 - `include/secrets.h`
 - `scripts/.env`